panjan/blog/_drafts/heater.md

 ## Conclusion

 We made a regular electric heater a lot smarter for about €15.
 Then we flashed it with open-source software and secured it from hacking.
 Nice!
 Now it's time to take it further.
 How about making a Nest-like thermostat using Home Assistant and a thermometer?
-Or what about geofences?
-Let me know about your projects in the comments section.
+I'd love to hear about your projects in the comments section.